Newark Public Schools: Board of education

+The Newark City Council voted in January 2024 to lower the minimum voting age in school board elections to 16, effective April 2024.

 State intervention

-The district was one of three districts in New Jersey historically under "state intervention", which authorizes the Commissioner of Education to intervene in governance of a local public school district (and to intervene in the areas of instruction and program, operations, personnel, and fiscal management) if the Commissioner has determined that a school district failed or was unable to take corrective actions necessary to establish a thorough and efficient system of education.
+The district was one of three districts in New Jersey historically under "state intervention", which authorizes the commissioner of education to intervene in governance of a local public school district (and to intervene in the areas of instruction and program, operations, personnel, and fiscal management) if the commissioner has determined that a school district failed or was unable to take corrective actions necessary to establish a thorough and efficient system of education.

 State intervention has been criticized as undemocratic and racist.
 Some also have suggested that children were significantly harmed during state control.
 State intervention in Newark has not produced significant gains after more than two decades of state control.
 When viewed through the lens of student growth percentiles, which is a contested measure of growth, NPS may be higher.
 However, NPS may have had equally high growth before state intervention, so no comparisons are possible.

 Chris Cerf and others paid by the state of New Jersey have suggested state control has been good for Newark.
 However, no measures of the quality of NPS's broad offerings before, during, or after state intervention have been identified.
 No measures of progress are available for earth science, physics, biology, chemistry, health, citizenship, world history, US history, literature, sociology, anthropology, ethnic studies, New Jersey history, gender studies, media studies, Africana studies, economics, politics, astronomy, geology, philosophy, archaeology, or performing arts.
 No measures of students' physical wellbeing, social wellbeing, or emotional wellbeing are available before, during, or after state control.
 No measures of parental wellbeing have been identified.

 Local control was returned as of February 1, 2018.